highrow623/pseudoregalia-multiplayer/docs/application-protocol.md

 * Each number in the update is in big endian format.
 * After update number and player id, the server doesn't do anything with the data except store it and pass it along to other players.

-## Server (Client-bound) Packets
+## Server to Client Packets

 Once an update is accepted by the server, the server sends one or more UDP packets with the current state of other connected players.
 An update is `4 + 48 * num_updates` bytes long and has the following format:

 * Update number (unsigned 32-bit integer, 4 bytes): when the server responds to an accepted update, it uses the same update number in the response.
-The update number applies to all player's data in the update.
 * Player updates (48 bytes each): Each contiguous set of 48 bytes after the first 4 contain the state for another connected player.
 These 48 bytes are in the same format as the player update, from player id to transform.

 Notes: